 Identifying which high-level audience will have the largest impact on your organization’s transformation will help identify the specific teams and stakeholders that should be included in your training plan and initiative.
 Identifying specific participants without addressing the high-level audience involved in your transformation can lead to reworking of program design to fit broader objectives.

 8. What other initiatives or learning programs need to be considered when designing and delivering this program?

-Synchronization across existing programs and initiatives is critical to avoid redundancy and/or contradiction.
+To avoid apparent knowledge gaps, synchronization across existing programs and initiatives is critical to avoid redundancy and/or contradiction for the new learner.
 Programs that account for existing initiatives will help build buy-in across stakeholders, provide consistent messaging to training participants, and reinforce your organization’s goals.

 9. What is the desired timing and sequencing of the transformation?

 Defining the timeframe of your organization’s transformation will help identify an appropriate delivery date for your training program.
 To avoid clashing initiatives, it is important that new learnings and objectives that your training program produces fit into the broader timeframe of your organization’s transformation.

 10. How many resources and what budget can be committed to this training process?
 What is the process for budgetary and resource approval?

 Getting a clear picture on your budget is critical for defining your program’s participants, external training partners, and internal resources that will inform curriculum.
 Additionally, preemptively exploring processes for budget approval is necessary to ensure that the necessary time is allotted leading up to your desired delivery date.